Larry Costello: Chicago Bulls and Milwaukee Does

+Utica College

 Costello's last coaching job was at Utica College in the 1980s.
 The school was making the transition from Division III to Division I as an independent.
-Costello coached one season in Division III.
+Costello coached one season in Division III (1980–81).
+He went from a record of 4–22 in his first Division I season (1981–82) to 11–15 the next two seasons (1982–84), and then to 15–12 or 16–12 in his fourth Division I season (1984–85).
 In his second year in Division I, the Pioneers were the seventh most improved team in the country based on their won-loss record.
-He retired in 1987, having won 65 games at Utica in six seasons.
+Costello retired in 1987, having won 64 or 65 games at Utica in six seasons as a Division I school, with a record of 77–106 for all seven of his years coaching at Utica.

-He was best known as one of the first coaches to employ videotape to analyze his team and opponents.
+Honors

+In 2022, Costello was inducted into the Naismith Basketball Hall of Fame as a contributor.

+He was named Syracuse Athlete of the Year in 1960.
+In 1964, he was inducted into the Niagara University Athletics Hall of Honor.
+He was inducted into the Greater Syracuse Sports Hall of Fame in 1988.
+In 1998, he was inducted into the Greater Buffalo Sports Hall of Fame.
+He is also a member of the New York State Hall of Fame.

 Later life

 Costello appeared on NBA Live videogame series, as member of the 1950s NBA Live Legend All-Stars Team.

-Costello died on December 13, 2001 after battling cancer for more than a year.

 Costello was featured in the book Basketball History in Syracuse, Hoops Roots by author Mark Allen Baker published by The History Press in 2010.
 The book is an introduction to professional basketball in Syracuse and includes teams like (Vic Hanson's) All-Americans, the Syracuse Reds and the Syracuse Nationals (1946–1963).

+Death

+Costello died on December 13, 2001, after battling cancer for more than a year.
+He was survived by his wife, four daughters and three grandchildren.